ProjectIDA/ical/README.md

 # PyCal
 GUI front-end and configuration management for IDA calibration utilities.
 Developed specifically for random binary calibration of Streckheisen STS 2.5 seismometers.

-PyCal is a self contained Python application being developed for to be used on Apple computers running OS X version 10.10 or 10.11.
+PyCal is a self contained Python application being developed and tested on Apple computers running OS X version 10.10 or 10.11.
 PyCal utilizes the latest Python scientific computing and visualization libraries including NumPy, SciPy and Matplotlib (see http://scipy.org/).
 PyCal also makes use of a number of utilities previously developed by Project IDA for calibrating the II network GSN stations.
 For the reading of raw miniseed data it utilizes source code from ObsPy, a python-based framework for seismology (http://obspy.org/).